School of Communication Sciences and Disorders (CSD)

 Physical Therapy-related Experience

-• Provide a brief list (maximum of 4) of any activities (volunteer or paid) directly related to the physical therapy field, including a clear outline of the types of patients and individuals and your role.
-This experience does not need to take place at a physical therapy clinic but should include working with patients and individuals with needs that could be serviced by a physical therapist.
+- Provide a brief list (maximum of 4) of any activities (volunteer or paid) directly related to the physical therapy field, including a clear outline of the types of patients/clients and your role.
+These experiences should be under the supervision of a Physical Therapist.

 Enter the total number of hours only.
 Applicants who enter the number of hours per week will not be credited since the total number of hours cannot be discerned.